fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Solomon and the Ant 🐜

 Solomon was even taught the languages of various animals, such as ants.

+One day Solomon gathered his army, which had different battalions of men, jinns, birds, and animals.
+He marched them to the country of Askalon.

+While they were passing through a valley, an ant saw the approaching army and cried out to warn the other ants: "Run to your homes!
+Otherwise, unaware, Solomon and his army might crush you!"
+Solomon, hearing the cry of the ant, smiled.
+He was glad that the ant knew him to be a prophet who would not intentionally harm Allah's creation.
+He thanked Allah for saving the ants' lives.

-The Quran recounts that, one day, Solomon and his army entered a wādin-naml (valley of the ant).
-On seeing Solomon and his army, a namlah (female ant) warned all the others to `... get into your habitations, lest Solomon and his hosts crush you (under foot) without knowing it.` Immediately understanding what the ant said, Solomon, as always, prayed to God, thanking him for bestowing upon him such gifts and further avoided trampling over the ant colonies.
+Immediately understanding what the ant said, Solomon, as always, prayed to God, thanking him for bestowing upon him such gifts and further avoided trampling over the ant colonies.
 Solomon's wisdom, however, was yet another of the gifts he received from God, and Muslims maintain that Solomon never forgot his daily prayer, which was more important to him than any of his gifts.

     At length, when they came to a (lowly) valley of ants, one of the ants said: "O ye ants, get into your habitations, lest Solomon and his hosts crush you (under foot) without knowing it."